parlamind/unify-eval/README.md

  or do have them, but the loss is still undefined (e.g. a single layer in a bigger model)

-- Automatic saving and loading of models is currently implemented for fastai rnn learners, keras, pytorch and other models that can be serialized via joblib.
+- Automatic saving and loading of models is currently implemented for fastai rnn learners, keras, pytorch, subclasses of DeepModel and objects that can be serialized via joblib.

 - Contains abstract methods to train, save and (de)construct models from (into) their single components.